Best Cloud Gaming Services 2023

 Downloading and installing the application is a pretty painless process.

-At first glance, the application has a clean UI and is quite responsive.
+At first glance, the application has a tidy UI and is quite swift.
 From here, the user can access a couple of free games, including Fortnite, League of Legends, Apex Legends, Call of Duty Warzone, and more.
 The user also has access to hundreds of paid video games.

 When using the built-in connectivity test, we saw a latency of just 12ms on a 100mbps network, which is pretty good.

-So, Booster offers solid performance, image quality, low latency, and a variety of games which leaves us to talk about pricing.
+So, Booster offers robust performance, image quality, low latency, and a variety of games which leaves us to talk about pricing.

 The monthly subscription is €9.89 ($11.67).
 This is a competitive price tag, but nothing too impressive.
 However, their Ultimate plan is far more appealing, with a price tag of €4.16 ($4.91).
 This makes it considerably cheaper than all its competitors on this list.
 Keep in mind that the Ultimate plan requires a single payment of €49.89 ($58) annually.